eldss/metronome-cli/README.md

 **Limitations**

 - Every tone defined in `tones` must be used in `progression`.
+- There can be at most 10 chords in tones, with each chord having between 1 and 4 notes.
+- If you use the same tone chord key multiple times, the last one defined will be the one used.
 - If `beats-per` is not a single number, then the length of the `progression` and `beats-per` arguments must be equal.
 - If `progression` is present, `beats-per` must also be present.
 Further, `tones` is expected to take the form of `<ID>(T T T T)` with commas between each definition.
 Internal tones must be separated by spaces in this case
 - Tones can range from `Ab1` to `G#6`, where the letter is a capital and represents the note name.
 The number is the octave number (`C3` is middle C).
 Sharps and flats are supported using `#` for sharp and `b` for flat, as in `C#4` and `Db4`.